Hubs-Foundation/hubs-docs/docs/how-to-backup-your-Hubs-instance.md

    ![Capture of VS Code, Terminal window, text "instance restarted" highlighted.](img/backups/image5.png)

-Your instance is back up and running.
+:tada: Your instance is back up and running.
 All of your data should be there.
 Close VS Code.

-## **After Restoring**

-It will take a short while for everything to be restored.
+Note: It will take a short while for everything to be restored.
 It takes a few minutes for Hubs to restart itself.

 ## **FAQs for Backups**